Federal Savings Association Investment Authorities

-Investments in Service Corporations and Lower-Tier Entities for Community Development Investments - 12 CFR Part 159
+Investments in Service Corporations and Service Corporation Subsidiaries for Community Development Investments - 12 CFR 5.59

-Under the authority of 12 CFR 159, an FSA may make investments in service corporations and lower-tier entities that engage in community development activities.
-Specifically, pursuant to 12 CFR 159.3, the FSA may make investments in community development corporations, community development financial institutions (CDFIs), community development entities, and other special purpose entities as long as the activities of the entity are permissible for a service corporation, provided that any applicable filing requirements are satisfied.
+Under the authority of 12 CFR 5.59, an FSA may make investments in service corporations and service corporation subsidiaries that engage in community development activities.
+Specifically, pursuant to 12 CFR 5.59(f)(8), the FSA may, through one or more service corporations, make investments in community and economic development or public welfare investments that are permissible under 12 CFR 24, provided that any applicable filing requirements are satisfied.

 An FSA may invest up to 3 percent of its assets in service corporations, but any amount exceeding 2 percent must serve “primarily community, inner-city, or community development purposes.”

 An FSA’s direct investment in a service corporation is subject to geographic and ownership restrictions.
-If an FSA wants to make a direct community development investment in an entity under the service corporation authority of 12 CFR 159, the entity must be incorporated in the state of the home office of the investing institution.
-Also, only Federal or state-chartered savings associations with home offices in the state where the investing institution has its home office may invest in the service corporation.
+If an FSA wants to make a direct community development investment in an entity under the service corporation authority of 12 CFR 5.59, the entity must be incorporated in the state of the home office of the investing institution.
+In addition, only Federal or state-chartered savings associations with home offices in the state where the investing institution has its home office may invest in the service corporation.

-Although 12 CFR 159 provides ownership and geographic restrictions for a first-tier service corporation, those requirements do not apply to lower-tier entities that may be owned by the service corporation.
-Specifically, a service corporation may own a lower-tier entity that is chartered in another state or that has non-FSA investors, including national banks.
+Although 12 CFR 5.59 provides ownership and geographic restrictions for a first-tier service corporation, those requirements do not apply to lower-tier service corporations.
+Specifically, a service corporation may own a lower-tier service corporation that is chartered in another state or that has non-FSA investors, including national banks.

-The specific regulatory requirements governing FSA investments in a service corporation or lower-tier entity are found in 12 CFR 159.3.
-Under 12 USC 1828(m) and 12 CFR 159, an FSA is required to file a notice or application, as appropriate, with the OCC’s Licensing Department before establishing or acquiring a new service corporation or lower-tier entity or before commencing a new activity in the service corporation or lower-tier entity.
-All filings must be made in accordance with the filing requirements outlined under 12 CFR 159.11.
-In describing the public welfare investment for purposes of notices to the OCC, an FSA should describe the purpose and types of planned community development activities in which the service corporation or lower-tier entity will engage and the geography that the service corporation or lower-tier entity will cover.
-7
+Under 12 USC 1828(m) and , an FSA is required to file a notice or application, as appropriate, with the OCC’s Licensing Department before establishing or acquiring a new service corporation or before commencing a new activity in a service corporation or subsidiary, as defined at 12 CFR 5.59(d)(5).
+All filings must be made in accordance with the filing requirements outlined under12 CFR 5.59(h).
+In describing the public welfare investment for purposes of notices to the OCC, an FSA should describe the purpose and types of planned community development activities in which the service corporation will engage and the geography that the service corporation will cover.7

 Other FSA Legal Authorities for Community Development Finance